robertmuil/tcplay-helper/README.rst

 tcplay-helper
 ================
-tcplay-helper lets you easily manage tc-play containers.
-The script currently supports mounting and unmounting tc-play containers and will hopefully support creating containers in the near future.
+tcplay-helper lets you easily manage truecrypt containers with tc-play.
+The script currently supports creating, mounting and unmounting tc-play containers.
 Usage is simple and the only requirement is that tcplay is installed on the system.

 Note